Tsuchiura: Demographics

-Per Japanese census data, the population of Tsuchiura has recently plateaued after a long period of growth.
+According to Census data, the population of Tsuchiura has recently plateaued after a long period of growth.

 History

-Premodern era
+Prehistory

 Human settlement in the Tsuchiura area dates to the Japanese Paleolithic period.
 Hunter-gatherers inhabited the coastal area of the Pacific Ocean (now Lake Kasumigaura) forming large shell middens, examples of which can be seen at the Kamitakatsu archeological site.
-Locals began wet-rice cultivation and development of iron and bronze technology during the Yayoi period and in the Kofun period numerous Burial mounds were constructed in the area.
+Locals began wet-rice cultivation, and development of iron and bronze technology, during the Yayoi period.
+In the Kofun period numerous Burial mounds were constructed in the area.

+8th century to 19th century

 During the Nara period the area was organized under the Taihō Code with what is now Tsuchiura occupying four districts of Hitachi Province.
-In 939, during the Heian period, Taira no Masakado lead an uprising against the central government by attacking the provincial capital at Ishioka, a few kilometers to the north of Tsuchiura.
+In 939, during the Heian period, Taira no Masakado led an uprising against the central government by attacking the provincial capital at Ishioka, a few kilometers to the north of Tsuchiura.

 During the Kamakura period and the Sengoku period, the area was dominated by several samurai clans.
-During the Edo period, part of what is now Tsuchiura was administered as a castle town by Tsuchiura Domain, one of the feudal domains of the Tokugawa shogunate.
-The area prospered due to its position on the Mito Kaidō, a highway connecting Edo with Mito and with a canal connecting Lake Kasumigaura to Edo Bay.
+During the Edo period, part of what is now Tsuchiura was administered as a castle town by Tsuchiura Domain, one of the feudal domains under the Tokugawa shogunate.
+The area prospered due to its position on the Mito Kaidō, a highway connecting Edo with Mito, and on a canal connecting Lake Kasumigaura to Edo Bay.

 Modern period

-With the creation of the modern municipalities system after the Meiji Restoration on April 1, 1889, the town of Tsuchiura was established within Ibaraki Prefecture.
+With the creation of modern municipalities after the Meiji Restoration on April 1, 1889, the town of Tsuchiura was established within Ibaraki Prefecture.
 In 1895 railroad service was started in Tsuchiura.
-The Gothic Revival architecture of the old junior high school from this period can be seen at the Daiichi high school.
+The Gothic Revival architecture of the old junior high school from this period can be seen at the Dai'ichi high school.

 Tsuchiura was elevated to city status when the towns of Manabe and Tsuchiura were merged on November 3, 1940.
-The city suffered damage during an air raid on June 10, 1945 during World War II.
+During World War II the city suffered damage in an air raid on June 10, 1945.

-On September 1, 1951, Tsuchiura absorbed parts of the village of Asahi (on the shores of Arakawa) and absorbed the village of Towa.
-The city later absorbed the village of Kamiotsu on November 1, 1954.
+On September 1, 1951, Tsuchiura absorbed parts of the village of Asahi on the shore of Arakawa and also absorbed the village of Towa.
+The city absorbed the village of Kamiotsu on November 1, 1954.
 On February 20, 2006, the village of Niihari (from Niihari District) was merged into Tsuchiura.

 Government

-The city is managed by the mayor's office and the city council, essentially a mayor-council government.
-The mayor is elected through a citywide election and the city council are elected from their respective districts.
-The mayor's office is made up of the Mayor, Kiyoshi Nakagawa (中川清), and Vice mayors, Hideaki Goto (五頭英明) and Hiroshi Koizumi (小泉祐司).
+The city is managed by the mayor's office and the city council under the mayor-council government system.
+The mayor is elected through a citywide election and the members of the city council are elected from districts within the city.
+The mayor's office is made up of the Mayor, Kiyoshi Nakagawa (中川清), and two Vice Mayors, Hideaki Goto (五頭英明) and Hiroshi Koizumi (小泉祐司).
 The 28-member city council is headed by Chairperson Kiyoshi Yaguchi (矢口清).
-Tsuchiura's political system is similar to other cities in Japan, as the Local Autonomy Law makes all municipalities uniform in terms of power and organization.
-Tsuchiura contributes three members to the Ibaraki Prefectural Assembly.
-In terms of national politics, the city is part of Ibaraki 6th district of the lower house of the Diet of Japan.
+Tsuchiura's political system is similar to that of other cities in Japan, as the Local Autonomy Law makes all municipalities uniform in powers and organization.

+Tsuchiura sends three members to the Ibaraki Prefectural Assembly.

+Tsuchiura is part of Ibaraki 6th district for elections to the lower house of the Diet of Japan.